Yass, New South Wales: Yass & District Museum

 The Yass & District Museum represents Yass from the 1820s.
 Exhibitions pay tribute to the life and work of explorer and grazier Hamilton Hume, Yass soldiers and nurses who served in 20th-century wars, the Inns of Yass, Burrinjuck Dam; and illustrate a 19th-century shop, parlour and kitchen, rural life and work in a woolshed.

 Climate

-The climate in Yass is intermediate between the South Eastern Highlands and South West Slopes bioregions, having characteristics of both zones.
-Compared to Goulburn, it has a wider seasonal range and notably wetter winters relative to other seasons, though not quite to the extent as those of Gundagai.
-Yass has a relatively dry climate owing to its rainshadow from the southwest, however is exposed to the west-northwest, unlike Goulburn which is sheltered entirely from westerlies.
+The climate in Yass is intermediate between the Southern Tablelands and South West Slopes, having characteristics of both zones.
+Compared to Goulburn, it has a wider seasonal range and notably wetter winters relative to other seasons, though not quite to the extent as those of Bookham.
+Yass has a relatively dry climate owing to its rainshadow from the southwest (being east of Conroys Gap), however is exposed to the west and northwest.
 Snow falls occasionally but is usually light and rarely settles, though heavy snowfalls do occur on the hills to the southwest (around Wee Jasper).